CChoi08/CChoi08/README.md

 ## About Me
 ###### Full Stack Developer || Software Engineer
   Welcome, my name is Christopher Choi! <br />
-  Located in the San Francisco bay area, and a recent graduate from the Coding Dojo.
+  Located in the San Francisco Bay Area, and a recent graduate from the Coding Dojo.
 I am a highly motivated software developer with a passion for learning and creating innovative solutions.
 Thanks for stopping by!

 ## Some Tools I Have Used & Learned